FastestMolasses/iPhone-X-Bot/iPhone X Bot Setup - MacOS.md

 Install it, then restart your computer.

 ### Installing Selenium
 Selenium is a codebase that this bot relies on to run.

-It can be installed to Python by first opening up the start menu and typing in 'cmd' (without the quotation marks).
-Right click on the program and press 'Run as administrator'.
-Fina# iPhone X Bot Setup - MacOS
-**Before setting up the bot, please go to your Apple account and add your credit card information as well as your shipping information.
-This is so the bot can check you out faster!**

-### Installing Python
-Python is the programming language that the bot was written in.
-Download the latest version from this link: https://www.python.org/ftp/python/3.6.3/python-3.6.3-macosx10.6.pkg

-Install it, then restart your computer.

-### Installing Selenium
-Selenium is a codebase that this bot relies on to run.
 In the upper right of the screen, press on the magnifying glass to search for an app.
 Type in
 > terminal